Jul 11, 2025

 Internship I in Counseling/Student Personnel Services is one of the culminating field-based experiences for matriculated students taken during the final Fall semester of one’s program.
 Students spend a minimum of 300 clock hours throughout each semester at their selected internship site for a maximum of 600 clock hours in one academic year.
 Emphasis is placed upon gaining direct experiences and actually participating in all phases of student services.
 Internship students work under the direction of an on-site mentor, and a college-faculty supervisor.
 Internship students attend topical seminars on campus.

-• COUN 26603 - Research I In Counseling In Educational Settings
+• COUN 26603 - Research and Evaluation Procedures in Counseling in Educational Settings

 Credits: 3